Please read the following material to help prepare you for your role as an advocate with DASH Network.

 - Affirm our Rule of Faith (the Nicene Creed)

 - Provide one spiritual reference who can speak about your ability to serve

 - Have the time, capacity, and willingness to serve

-- Complete the general DASH volunteer training and the specific DASH advocate training provided on this website, writing down any questions to discuss with the Advocate Program Leader
+- Complete the general DASH volunteer training, the in-person training, and the specific DASH advocate training provided on this website, writing down any questions to discuss with the Advocate Program Coordinator

-- Fill out the advocate application and complete an interview with the Advocate Program Leader prior to being paired with an asylum seeker
+- Fill out the advocate application and complete an interview with the Advocate Program Coordinator prior to being paired with an asylum seeker

-- The Director of Operations will connect you with this information at the appropriate time
+- The Advocate Coordinator will connect you with this information at the appropriate time

 Advocate Role Description – 3 minute read